codetwice/homebridge-http-securitysystem/README.md

     - **"2"**: night armed
     - **"3"**: disarmed
     - **"4"**: alarm has been triggered
-  - if you need to call multiple URLs for changing the state, you can pass in an array of URL definitions instead of a single object
 - The **polling** is a boolean that specifies if the current state should be pulled on regular intervals or not.
 Defaults to false.
 - **pollInterval** is a number which defines the poll interval in milliseconds.
 Defaults to 30000.
 - The **mappings** optional parameter allows the definition of several response mappers.
 This can be used to translate the response received by readCurrentState and readTargetState to the expect 0...4 range expected by homekit

 ## URL configuration
 When defining URLs in the config, you have to the URL to hit and the body to post to that URL (which can be empty of course).
-An URL definition can be:
+An URL definition is an object with the following properties:
-- either a single object with the **url** and **body** properties
-- or an array of objects with the **url** and **body** properties

-If multiple URLs are defined (array form) then the plugin will hit all of them when that particular state is being set.
-Multiple URLs are only supported for state change purposes, *readCurrentState* and *readTargetState* can only read from a single URL.
+- url: the URL to hit
+- body: the request body to send to the URL (optional)
+- headers: an object, of which the property-value pairs will be sent as HTTP headers.

 ## Response mapping